Exemplar-Controllable Paraphrasing and Translation using Bitext: Method and Evaluation

 We construct evaluation datasets based on the monolingual syntactically-controlled paraphrase datasets described in the previous section.
 We first use Google Translate to translate the semantic inputs, and then manually go through these sentences to ensure that (1) there is no grammatical error or semantic drift in the translations; and (2) there is strong syntactic mismatch between the translations and the references, so that the task can not be trivially solved by translating the semantic inputs.

-When evaluating models on these two datasets, we mostly follow the process used in generating paraphrases except that we use the language-specific syntactic encoders to encode the syntactic inputs.
+When evaluating models on these two datasets, we mostly follow the process used for paraphrase generation except that we use the language-specific syntactic encoders to encode the syntactic inputs.
 We report BLEU and ST scores for this task.